-Damaged Books
+Damaged Materials

-In the event that a book is returned damaged and unable to be fixed or circulated for future students, the student who returned the book has two options.
-She/he will either be charged the entire cost of purchasing a replacement will be charged to the student's account through the Student Accounts Department or the student has the option to purchase a replacement through a third party and give the new book to the library no later than two weeks after the book has been deemed damaged.
-The following criteria are used to determine damaged books:
+In the event that an item is returned damaged and unable to be fixed or circulated for future students, the student who returned the item has two options.
+They will either be charged the entire cost of purchasing a replacement which will be charged to the student's account, or the student may purchase a replacement through a third party and give the new item to the library no later than two weeks after the material has been deemed damaged.

+The following criteria are used to determine damaged status: